Shirouuu/Shirouuu/README.md

 #  About Me:
-Hi, I'm Gustavo Marques Garcia, a cybersecurity student focused on penetration testing.
+Hi, I'm s.h, a cybersecurity student focused on penetration testing.
 I'm currently learning Python to build tools and automate tasks that enhance my pentesting skills.<br><br>I've gained some practical experience by successfully identifying and exploiting vulnerabilities in controlled environments.
 These experiences have deepened my passion for ethical hacking and driven me to keep improving.<br><br>Check out my repositories for scripts and projects that reflect my journey.
 I'm always open to connecting with others who share an interest in cybersecurity!

 ## 🌐 Socials: